Numerous state and federal agencies and

 The Department certifies crops, livestock and

-incentives to assist Idaho farmers and ranchers.
+incentives are available to Idaho farmers and ranchers.
 See http://www.agri.idaho.gov/Categories/Marketing/financialassistance.php.

 Weights and Measures: